MilanFox/Advent-of-Code/README.md

 ### Self-imposed Rules / Usage of AI / Disclaimer

 This project is used to teach _me_ new algorithms, new approaches and optimization techniques.
-I do approach it as a challenge and try to solve the puzzles on my own, _during december_.
+I do approach it as a challenge and try to solve the puzzles on my own, _during December_.
 For puzzles, which are solved outside December, I might look up _strategies_ on how to tackle the puzzle.
 I don't look up other peoples code until _after_ I have solved it myself.